Sandy4321/bandit101/README.md

 # bandit101

-this is a repo for backup
+this is a repo for backup, i am going to do something with bandit algorithms here.